openpulsetech/neotrak-action/README.md

 **Solution**:
 - Ensure your project has dependencies to scan
-- Check that the scan-target path is correct
 - Verify the project contains recognizable package files (package.json, requirements.txt, etc.)

 #### 4. Missing Environment Variables